gneu77/rx-signals/docs/rx-signals_start.md

 store.addEventSource(
   eventId: EventId<T>,
   observable: Observable<T>,
-);
+): symbol;
 ```
-* a `sourceIdentifier` is required, because it must be possible to remove event-sources from the store.
+* the returned `symbol` can be used to remove the event-source from the store.
 * `eventId` is your _event-type_
 * `observable` can be any observable of the correct _event-values-type_ (even a behavior)
   * The store will **not** eagerly subscribe the source-observable, but only, if the corresponding event-stream is subscribed